 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

-Enjoy waiter-service gourmet food at the elegant Terrace Restaurant which serves a seasonal a la carte menu.
+Enjoy lunch at the elegant Terrace Restaurant which serves a seasonal menu.
 The Terrace restaurant has wonderful views overlooking the gardens towards the Solent.

 The self-service café in the admission area sells light snacks including tea, coffee, soup, cakes and cold drinks.
 Kids lunchboxes are also available.

 The Beach Café offers a delicious menu of light refreshments and hot and cold drinks.
 Refreshements include the Island’s own Minghella ice cream in a range of tempting flavours such as oriental ginger, passionfruit or mango.
 The café is perfectly situated next to Osborne’s beach, converted from a pavilion built for convalescing officers in the 1940s.